 There’s no way I’d leave off at least one stock from one of the most promising industries and opportunities to come around in many a decade.

-Aphria happens to be one of the industry’s lowest-cost producers and that’s going to be critical for provincial governments looking to reduce the amount of pot sold on the black market.
+Aphria Inc (OTCMKTS:APHQF) has a $1.75 billion market cap and happens to be one of the industry’s lowest-cost producers and that’s going to be critical for provincial governments looking to reduce the amount of pot sold on the black market.

 I’m not necessarily even thinking about the recreational use by baby boomers, but rather all the medicinal uses for pain issues that will continue to drive marijuana sales higher.
 I fully expect the top-line revenue from marijuana and marijuana-related products such as gummy bears to be considerable.